emanino/plain_c_nn_benchmark/README.md

 A collection of neural networks implemented in plain C language, paired with formal specifications of their properties.

+For more information about how the benchmarks were created, read our short paper at: https://arxiv.org/abs/2309.03617

 ## File Structure

 1. **./benchexec-extras** contains additional files for running benchexec.